Composite Fencing

 25 Year Warranty:

-Trex fencing, the composite brand First Fence of Georgia most often installs for homeowners, comes with a 25-year warranty.
-This allows for greater peace of mind
+Trex fencing, the composite brand First Fence of Georgia most often installs, comes with a 25-year warranty.
+This allows for greater peace of mind.

 Questions about Fencing Materials?

-If you’re unsure if composite fencing is right for you, or have more questions about materials, design or installation, our knowledgeable staff will be happy to help.
-Click here to schedule a consultation, or call us at (770)-422-9996.
+If you’re unsure if composite fencing is right for you, our knowledgeable staff will be happy to help.
+We can also advise you on other materials, design, and installation procedures.
+Click here to schedule a consultation or call us at (770)-422-9996.